Sustainability

 Contribution to Decarbonized Society

-By participating in the “Federation of Pharmaceutical Manufacturers’ Associations of Japan: Low Carbon Society Action Plan” for the realization of a decarbonized society, the Hisamitsu Pharmaceutical Group reviewed its CO₂ emission reduction target in December 2021 and aims to reduce it by 46% compared to FY2013 by FY2030 (Scopes 1 and 2) and to achieve Carbon Neutrality by FY2050.
+By participating in the Low Carbon Society Action Plan of the Federation of Pharmaceutical Manufacturers’ Associations of Japan for the realization of a decarbonized society, the Hisamitsu Pharmaceutical Group reviewed its CO₂ emission reduction target in December 2021, and aims to reduce it by 46% compared to FY2013 by FY2030 (Scopes 1 and 2; target: Hisamitsu Pharmaceutical Group) and to achieve net zero emissions by FY2050.
 In order to ensure consistency with the position of industry associations in our Climate Change Strategy, we participate in government-sponsored seminars on climate change, including those organized by the Ministry of Economy, Trade and Industry, the Ministry of the Environment, and the Ministry of Health, Labor and Welfare, as well as those organized by industry associations, to gather information and share it with our employees.
-Furthermore, the contents are checked to ensure that they are in line with the Company’s position and approach, and for any discrepancies, the environmental management division of the Company discusses them and then coordinate them through Sustainability Promotion Committee, which is chaired by the Sustainability Promotion officer.
-Through this process, the Company aligns its Climate Change Strategy with activities carried out by industry associations.
+Furthermore, the contents are checked to ensure that they are in line with the Company’s position and approach, and in the case of any discrepancies, the environmental management division of the Company discusses them and then coordinates them through the Sustainability Promotion Committee, which is chaired by the Director in charge of sustainability promotion.
+Through this process, the Company aligns its Climate Change Strategy with activities carried out by industry associations.Our FY2024 performance was a 18.1% reduction compared to FY2013, and we will continue activities to steadily reduce our environmental impact toward the FY2030 target through further measures and efficient operations.

 Disclosure in accordance with the TCFD

-In May 2022, the Company endorsed the Task Force on Climate-related Financial Disclosure (TCFD), and based on its Recommendations, the Company conducted a scenario analysis of the items that climate change could bring to the business, identified risks (5 items) and opportunities (3 items), conducted a business impact assessment and disclosed the result thereof, and set goals and measures to assess the identified items in March 2023.
-Sustainability Promotion Committee took the lead in conducting scenario analysis, as well as in discussing short-, medium-, and long-term business impact (transition risk, physical risk, and financial impact of the opportunities), and policies and strategies for addressing these business impacts.
+In May 2022, Hisamitsu Pharmaceutical endorsed the Task Force on Climate-related Financial Disclosure (TCFD), and based on its Recommendations, the Company conducted a scenario analysis of the items that climate change could bring to the business, identified risks (5 items) and opportunities (3 items), conducted a business impact assessment and disclosed the result thereof, and set goals and measures to assess the identified items in March 2023.Sustainability Promotion Committee took the lead in conducting scenario analysis, as well as in discussing short-, medium-, and long-term business impact (transition risk, physical risk, and financial impact of the opportunities), and policies and strategies for addressing these business impacts.
 As a result, although there are risks associated with the carbon tax and natural disasters, opportunities were identified in terms of increased demand for environmentally friendly products.
 So, we will give priority to taking measure for these risks and opportunities.

 Governance

-In recognizing environmental issues, including climate change, as important management issues, we have set “promoting environmental management” as an important materiality point.Basic policies and important matters related to climate change are deliberated by the Sustainability Promotion Committee, which promotes sustainability activities for the entire Group as an advisory body to the Representative Director.The Sustainability Promotion Committee mainly consists of Directors, Executive Officers, and General Managers of related departments, and it is chaired by a Sustainability Officer, who is responsible for climate change-related issues.
+In recognizing environmental issues, including climate change, as important management issues, Hisamitsu Pharmaceutical has set “promoting environmental management” as an important materiality point.Basic policies and important matters related to climate change are deliberated by the Sustainability Promotion Committee, which promotes sustainability activities for the entire Group as an advisory body to the Representative Director.The Sustainability Promotion Committee mainly consists of Directors, Executive Officers, and General Managers of related departments, and it is chaired by a Sustainability Officer, who is responsible for climate change-related issues.

 The Sustainability Promotion Committee meets quarterly, in principle, and by regularly reporting the content of its deliberations to the Board of Directors, it ensures that the Board of Directors appropriately supervises climate change initiatives and risk management.